Misogynoir: Application

 Though misogynoir can be perpetrated by anyone, the term most often refers to the misogyny experienced by black women at the hands of black men.
-As the plight of the black man in America remains at the forefront of society, black feminist work as well as the issues similarly facing African American women are erased and ignored.
+As the plight of the black man in America remains at the forefront of society, black feminist work and the issues facing African-American women are erased and ignored.

-In a foreword to an edition of Michele Wallace's book Black Macho and the Myth of the Superwoman, Jamilah Lemieux writes that misogynoir "can come even from those who are black, who were raised by black women and profess to value black people."
+In a foreword to an edition of Michele Wallace's book "Black Macho and the Myth of the Superwoman," Jamilah Lemieux writes that misogynoir "can come even from those who are black, who were raised by black women and profess to value black people."

-For example, the Black Lives Matter movement, created in 2012, was founded by three black women: Alicia Garza, Opal Tometi, and Patrisse Cullors, nevertheless, this is little known throughout the wider community and while the movement specifically states it advocates for the lives of the entire black community, protests and activists groups invoking the #BlackLivesMatter hashtag and mission are disproportionately rallying cries for justice on behalf of African American men.
+For example, the Black Lives Matter movement, created in 2012, was founded by three black women: Alicia Garza, Opal Tometi, and Patrisse Cullors.
+Nevertheless, this is little known throughout the wider community, and while the movement specifically states it advocates for the lives of the entire black community, protests, and activist groups invoking the #BlackLivesMatter hashtag and mission are disproportionately rallying cries for justice on behalf of African American men.
 Incidences where police wrongfully kill or assault black women (as well as transgender, non-binary, and gender non-conforming black people) receive significantly less attention, as evidenced by the lack of media attention surrounding the 2015 case of Officer Daniel Holtzclaw who used his authority to prey on and assault upwards of 13 black women.

 On a broader scale, misogynoir is also characterized by the tropes projected onto black women.
-Some of these common stereotypes include the "Strong Black Woman" and the hypersexual "Jezebel".
+Some of these common stereotypes include the "Strong Black Woman" and the hypersexual "Jezebel."
 In her article "4 Tired Tropes That Perfectly Explain What Misogynoir Is – And How You Can Stop It", Kisiena Boom describes these common tropes and why they are damaging.
 For example, while the "Strong Black Woman" stereotype seems to be complimentary, it ignores the racialized physical and mental trauma that black women have had to endure.